 Prior to joining Village Counseling Services, Jennifer worked at The Buckeye Ranch, an agency that serves at-risk children and their families in Columbus, Ohio.
 Jennifer has extensive experience working with families and adolescents and is trained in crisis intervention and trauma-informed care.
 Having also worked in community-based programs providing individual and family therapy, Jennifer has excellent assessment and diagnostic skills which allow her to develop individualized treatment approaches for her clients.

-Jennifer uses a strengths-based approach to therapy, empowering clients to identify their own strengths to help accomplish their treatment goals.
+Jennifer is trained in Dialectical Behavior Therapy and facilitates weekly DBT Skills Training groups and is a vital part of our DBT team.
+In addition, she uses a strengths-based approach to therapy, empowering clients to identify their own strengths to help accomplish their treatment goals.
 She enjoys getting to know her clients and creating a safe and trusting environment to promote healing.

-Laura Gever is a licensed clinical social worker with a Master's degree from Rutgers School of Social Work, a Master's degree in Education from the University of Michigan and a Bachelor of Arts degree in History from the University of Pennsylvania.
+Laura Gever is a Licensed Clinical Social Worker with a Master's degree from Rutgers School of Social Work, a Master's degree in Education from the University of Michigan and a Bachelor of Arts degree in History from the University of Pennsylvania.

 Prior to joining Village Counseling Services, Laura worked in both inpatient and outpatient settings and correctional institutions where she facilitated adolescent groups, provided private ADD support and research and provided community-based health and wellness counseling.
 She also taught sexual health education workshops to college students and provided guidance and support at the Elizabeth Blackwell Clinic in Philadelphia.
 Laura believes that her ability to form trusting relationships with her clients is at the heart of her psychotherapy work.
-Laura is a member of the Dialectical Behavior Therapy (DBT) team and also appreciates working with children, adolescents, adults and families who suffer with depression, anxiety, addiction, ADD and chronic health issues.
+Laura also appreciates working with children, adolescents, adults and families who suffer with depression, anxiety, addiction, ADD and chronic health issues.

 Candace Ibrahim is a board certified Psychiatric Mental Health Nurse Practitioner with a Master’s degree from Wilkes University and a Baccalaureate degree from University of Delaware.